Millie the Model: Publication history

 The occasional backup feature included a four-page "Powerhouse Pepper" story by cartoonist Basil Wolverton in #9, and work by humorist Harvey Kurtzman in #8, 10–11, 13–14, & 16.
 Lee and Goldberg had Marvel artist and major industry figure Jack Kirby guest-star in a story in #107 (March 1962), though the image itself did not look like Kirby.

 Millie became part of the Marvel Universe with Fantastic Four Annual #3 (1965), which chronicled the wedding of Reed Richards and Susan Storm.
 Fellow humor-comic stars Patsy Walker and Hedy Wolfe, among the sidewalk crowd outside, talk about wanting to catch a glimpse of celebrity Millie, whom they've heard is on the guest list.
 Alex Ross depicted her at the ceremony when he revisited the wedding in the 1990s miniseries Marvels.

-She reappeared in the 1980s as an older character running her own modeling agency and minding her niece, the titular star of writer-artist Trina Robbins' Misty (Dec.
-1985 – May 1986), from Marvel's children's-oriented Star Comics imprint.
-Millie has also appeared in the superhero comics The Defenders #65 (Nov.
-1978); Dazzler #34 (Oct.
-1985); The Sensational She-Hulk #60 (Feb.
-1994); and in the kitschy flashback series The Age of the Sentry #3 (Jan.
-2009).
+She reappeared in the 1980s as an older character running her own modeling agency and minding her niece, the titular star of writer-artist Trina Robbins' Misty (December 1985 – May 1986), from Marvel's children's-oriented Star Comics imprint.
+Millie has also appeared in the superhero comics The Defenders #65 (November 1978), Dazzler #34 (October 1985), The Sensational She-Hulk #60 (February 1994), and in the kitschy flashback series The Age of the Sentry #3 (January 2009).

-Millie starred alongside Patsy Walker and Mary Jane Watson in a 23-page story "Un-enchanted Evening", by writer Paul Tobin and artist Colleen Coover, in King-Size Spider-Man Summer Special #1 (Oct.
-2008).
-Millie stars in the four-issue miniseries Models, Inc. (Oct.
-2009 – Jan.
-2010).
+Millie starred alongside Patsy Walker and Mary Jane Watson in a 23-page story "Un-enchanted Evening". by writer Paul Tobin and artist Colleen Coover, in King-Size Spider-Man Summer Special #1 (October 2008).
+Millie stars in the four-issue miniseries Models, Inc. (October 2009 – January 2010).
+She appeared in the 2019 Fearless anthology series.